larsoyd/ArchLinuxTutorials/mkinitcpio-fix.md

 # OPTIONAL: How to fix those annoying 'missing firmware' warnings in mkinitcpio

+This is more than just an annoyance, it is a huge problem.
+Due to this issue people either become complacant to seeing firmware errors and become unaware of which ones are real and which ones are a problem.
+If a firmware issue occurs in the future it might go unnoticed, leading to system failure and potential data loss.
+Ideally the firmware would only give such errors based on a query of the system of some kind, but that is not the case.

+This is one of the few things I would say is a geniune a criticism of mkinitcpio/Arch Linux, an otherwise sane and excellent project (both of them).
+There is just no justification for mkinitcpio spamming this type of completely outdated nonsense every initramfs generation.
+Whatever reason upstream has for this, it will never be justified because end users are confused and it leads to a less secure environment when complacancy sets in.
+"RTFM" is not a magic bullet against spreading harm, and that is what this ends up doing.
+This is why I found it vital to include this seperate tutorial despite deciding to remove fallback from my opinionated tutorial.

 #### 0) Find the module names that warn

 ```bash